goabstract/Marketing-for-Engineers/README.md

 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
 He is a co-founder of Y Combinator, computer scientist, investor, and entrepreneur.
 Paul shows how such popular companies as Stripe, Airbnb or Facebook got their first users.
 It's more philosophical read for helping your brain to think in the right direction.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah.
 It highlights a bunch of ideas to try.
 * Here is Product Hunt story!
 [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
 * If you have difficult product with many varying use cases, you can try to [use free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/).
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free high-valuable & easy-to-use tools.
 You can invest your time and make some free stuff as well.
 It can be anything, that gives a taste of your main product — UI kits, browser extensions, open source tools.
-By the way, open source products can tremendously grow loyalty to your brand! :heart_eyes: I love React-Sketchapp and Lottie from Airbnb Design team.
+By the way, open source products can tremendously grow loyalty to your brand! :heart_eyes: I love OS React-Sketchapp and Lottie from Airbnb Design team.
 * Promotion via freebies is a powerful tool to get emails of prospect leads.